Overall Score 7.2 Represents average audio ecosystem compatibility score.

 more than that of Marshall Minor III by 5 hours

 .
-Every time you recharge your earbuds, they get a little less listening time.
+Each time you recharge your device, they get a little less listening time.
 The effect is not noticeable at first, but over a few years, your wireless earbuds will no longer play for long like they used to.

-The battery life of the charging case is given by the manufacturer, and the Marshall Minor III's case has a charge of 25 hours.
-A charging case with a longer battery life allows you to recharge your earbuds on the go several times before having to recharge the case itself.
+This is given by the vendor, and Marshall Minor III's case has a full charge of 25 hours.
+A charging case with a longer battery life allows you to recharge your earbuds on the go multiple times before having to recharge the case itself.

 JBL Live Pro 2's charging case has a battery life of 30 hours,